Blackpool Coronavirus Weekly Summary

-Estimated percentage of the population in England testing positive for the coronavirus (COVID-19) by week since the start of the study, 26th April 2020
+Estimated percentage of the population in England testing positive on nose and throat swabs for the coronavirus (COVID-19) daily

 Source: ONS - COVID-19 Infection SurveyNotes:1.These statistics refer to infections reported in the community, by which is meant private households.
 These figures exclude infections reported in hospitals, care homes or other institutional settings.2.It is important to note that the results for the most recent period are provisional, as the CIS is still receiving swab test results.
 This may result in further revisions to the figure.